-Multiple project managers often report up to a single authority, such as a senior project manager, a program manager, project director, another individual or the project management office.
-Although managing project managers come with its own unique set of challenges, the basic fundamentals for building highly effective teams are the same for managing project managers.
+Multiple project managers often report up to a single authority, such as a senior project manager, program manager, project director, or project management office.
+Although managing project managers comes with a unique set of challenges, the fundamentals for building highly effective teams are the same.

-Basics for managing a highly-effective project manager team
+Basics for managing a highly-effective team of project managers

-- Empowerment.
-Project managers must feel empowered to make the necessary calls on their projects.
-Provide clear guidelines about their level of authority and accountability.
+- Empowerment: Project managers must feel empowered to make the necessary calls on their projects.
+You need to provide clear guidelines about their level of authority and accountability.
 There should be no question about what decisions they can make on their own and what requires additional approval.

-- Communication.
-Managing multiple project managers will mean their projects will inevitably intersect.
-Whether it’s sharing of resources or stumbling upon the same software limitation, projects often have things in common.
-Open communication can identify risks and help resolve conflicts early, as well as allow PMs to learn from each other’s experiences.
+- Communication: If you are managing multiple project managers, their projects will inevitably intersect.
+Whether it’s sharing resources or stumbling upon the same software limitation, their projects will often have things in common.
+Keep lines of communication open to identify risks, help resolve conflicts early, and allow PMs to learn from each other’s experiences.

-- Focusing on performance.
-You may have the best project manager in the world in charge of a project, and it could still end up failing.
-Or a project could meet cost, scope, and schedule, but the project manager didn’t follow process, and a large chunk of information is missing from the project.
-Project managers should be measured on things they have control over and not simply whether a project delivered as expected.
-Communicate what they are being measured against.
+- Focusing on performance: A project can fail even with the best project manager in the world at the helm.
+It could meet cost, scope, and schedule, but the project manager didn’t follow the process properly and important information is missing.
+Project managers should be measured on how well they carry out their responsibilities and not simply whether a project was delivered as expected.
+You must communicate what they are being measured against.

-- Set a common vision and goal.
-Project manager goals, strategies, and tasks should be aligned with each other and with the overall business.
+- Set a common vision and goal: Project managers’ goals, strategies, and tasks should be aligned both with each other and the business.
 Inconsistencies will arise across managers and projects if there is no common vision.

-- Define roles and responsibilities.
-Project managers may have different responsibilities in different organizations.
-When you bring a team of people with different backgrounds together, it’s likely they will have different expectations about what falls within their scope.
+- Define roles and responsibilities: Project managers may have different responsibilities in different organizations.
+When you bring a team of people with different backgrounds together, they will likely have different expectations about what falls within their scope.
 For example, one project manager may assume that creating a test plan is the responsibility of the functional expert, while another PM may assume it’s the responsibility of the project manager.
-Clearly define roles and responsibilities to ensure everyone is aligned.
+You must define roles and responsibilities clearly to ensure everyone is aligned.

-- Create standard processes.
-Similar to the last point, people from different backgrounds may have different ways of doing things.
-However, this presents challenges for stakeholders.
-If every project manager manages their schedules differently, meeting minutes and reports will be inconsistent, causing confusion and frustration to across the organization.
+- Create standard processes: While we can appreciate that different project managers have different ways of doing things, it can present challenges for stakeholders.
+If every project manager handles their schedules differently, meeting minutes and reports will be inconsistent, causing confusion and frustration across the organization.

-You may also discover a situation where executives develop a preference for how one PM does something, and end up inadvertently overloading that PM with projects.
-Suddenly, he or she is drowning under too many projects while you have another resource sitting idle.
+You may also discover a situation where executives develop a preference for how one PM does something and inadvertently overload them with projects.
+Suddenly, they are drowning under too much work while you have other project managers sitting idle.

 Techniques unique to managing project managers